Chicago Waldorf School - Board of Trustees

 Gordon is a longtime friend of the Chicago Waldorf School.
 He served a previous stint on the CWS Board during the 1970s and 80s.
 He is retired from a business career that involved information technology and executive recruiting.
 His employers included IBM Corp., Transunion Corp. and Andersen Consulting (now Accenture).
 He co-founded an executive recruiting firm in Chicago that he directed until his retirement.
 He is a member of the General Anthroposophical Society (founded by Rudolf Steiner) and has served on boards of related organizations, including: Rudolf Steiner College; Anthroposophic Press, Inc. (SteinerBooks); and the Anthroposophical Society in America.
 His late wife, Rose Edwards, in her role as a faculty member of the Arcturus Rudolf Steiner Education Program, was a teacher, mentor and/or colleague of several current CWS faculty members.
 Now single, Gordon lives in Chicago, is active in the anthroposophical movement and enjoys traveling.
 He has been serving on the school's Development Committee since fall 2011.

-John Figiel, Vice President & Co-Chair of the Governance Committee
+John Figiel, Vice President & Chair of the Capital Campaign Committee

 John works at Tandem HR, a Human Resource consulting firm where he has responsibility for organizational development and strategy.
 With over 25 years of experience in human resources, training and organizational development, he is an expert in the areas talent management, leadership development, and change management.
 John earned a MS in Labor & Industrial Relations, and a BS in Psychology, both from the University of Illinois, and holds over a dozen certifications in the areas of organizational development, training and leadership development.